tamagui/tamagui/next.md

 - TestFontTokensInVariants types not autocompleting in variants... but showing properly on hover/type property
 - pass Size down context (see Group) is this just Themes but for individual props (css variable direct support <Theme set={{ size: '$4' }}> ?)?
 - kitchen sink snack on site
-- move to object style extraction to remove concatClassName
 - what works for compilation / examples
-- prop ordering
 - @tamagui/sx
 - @tamagui/tailwind
 - pass Size down context (see Group) but really this is just Themes but for individual props (css variable direct support <Theme set={{ size: '$4' }}> ?)